-Investment returns on our pension assets may be lower than expected, or interest rates may decline, requiring us to make significant additional cash contributions to our benefit plans.
+Volatility in interest rates and lower than expected returns on our pension assets could reduce the funded status of our defined benefit pension plans, requiring us to make significant additional cash contributions to our benefit plans.

 A portion of our current and former employees have accrued benefits under our defined benefit pension plans.
-Although the plans are not open to employees hired on or after January 1, 2014, current employees hired before that time continue to accrue benefits.
+Although the plans are not open to employees hired on or after January 1, 2014. current employees hired before that time continue to accrue benefits.
 Requirements for funding our pension plan liabilities are based on a number of actuarial assumptions. including the expected rate of return on our plan assets and the discount rate applied to our pension plan obligations.
 Fluctuations in equity market returns and changes in long-term interest rates could increase our costs under our defined benefit pension plans and may significantly affect future contribution requirements.
 It is unknown what the actual investment return on our pension assets will be in future years and what interest rates may be at any given point in time.
 We cannot therefore provide any assurance of what our actual pension plan costs will be in the future, or whether we will be required under applicable law to make future material plan contributions.
-See Note 9: Pension and Other Post-Employment Benefit Plans for additional information about these plans, including funding status.
+See Note 9: Pension and Other Post-Employment Benefit Plans for additional information about these plans. including funding status.